pascal-lab/Tai-e/README.md

-# Tai'e - A Practical Program Analysis Framework for Java
+# Tai-e: A Practical Program Analysis Framework for Java

 ### Goal
 Build an efficient, feature-rich, extensible, configurable and maintainable program analysis framework for Java.